Ringgold, Louisiana: Demographics

 Of the 636 households in 2000, out of which 32.4% had children under the age of 18 living with them, 34.4% were married couples living together, 26.3% had a female householder with no husband present, and 35.4% were non-families.
 A tabulated 32.1% of all households were made up of individuals, and 17.0% had someone living alone who was 65 years of age or older.
 The average household size was 2.49 and the average family size was 3.13.
 In the town, the population was spread out, with 28.9% under the age of 18, 8.9% from 18 to 24, 21.1% from 25 to 44, 21.6% from 45 to 64, and 19.6% who were 65 years of age or older.
 The median age was 37 years.
 For every 100 females, there were 77.7 males.
 For every 100 females age 18 and over, there were 68.0 males.

 In 2018, the racial makeup of the town in 2018 was 35.0% White (34.2% non-Hispanic white), 63.7% Black or African American, 0.4% American Indian or Alaska Native, and 1.7% from two or more races.
 Ringgold had an average of 72.7 males per 100 females aged 18 and older, and 49.1 males per 100 females aged 65 and older.
 At the 2000 census, the racial makeup of the town was 43.92% White, 55.30% African American, 0.30% Native American, 0.06% Asian, and 0.42% from two or more races.
 Hispanics or Latinos of any race were 0.54% of the population.
 Since 2020, there has been a predominant Black or African American population, followed by non-Hispanic whites.

 According to Sperling's BestPlaces, roughly 75% of the local population are religious, with Christianity being the dominant religion.
 The largest Christian group in Ringgold are Baptists, spread among the Southern Baptist Convention, independent Baptist churches, and the Progressive National Baptist Convention.
 Hebrew Missionary Baptist Church is the founding headquarters of the Louisiana Progressive Baptist State Convention, established by Henry F. Johnson, Jr. Methodists were the second largest, dominated by the United Methodist Church, followed by Catholics and other Christians.

 Economy

 Ringgold was once a bustling small town, but since the beginning of the 21st century it was known for illegal drug activity and poverty.
 Since Operation Meltdown, the election of Milton Vining and Freddie Peterson, and a new city council, the town worked to reduce poverty, drugs, crime, and attract local business.
-As of 2020, the town's economy is stimulated by convenience stores, banks, Dollar General, SuperValu, Christus, and small businesses.
+As of 2020, the town's economy is stimulated by convenience stores, banks and small businesses.